 During the first five decades of the Bureau's existence, the number and type of inmates the BOP housed remained stable.
 Beginning in the 1980s, however, federal law enforcement efforts and new legislation dramatically altered sentencing in the federal criminal justice system, bringing about a significant increase in the number and types of persons incarcerated for federal offenses.
 Largely as a result, the BOP's population doubled in the 1980s and doubled again in the 1990s.
 In the late '90s, the BOP began absorbing the DC inmate population due to the National Capital Revitalization Act.
 The aftermath of September 11th also brought more inmates - individuals who presented very unique security concerns - as the nation's law enforcement efforts were targeted toward international terrorism.
-By 2013, the Bureau's population climbed to almost 220,000 its highest level ever with system-wide crowding at 36 percent.
+By 2013, the Bureau's population climbed to almost 220,000, its highest level ever with system-wide crowding at 36 percent.

 With the tightening federal budgets in the 2000s, it became increasingly difficult to fund all of the capacity that needed to house the increasing population.
 The Bureau was required to provide care for more and more inmates - many who arrived with costly health care needs and educational and vocational skills deficits.
 This crowding contributed to episodes of inmate frustration and anger, which increased the risk of harm to staff and other inmates.
-BOP addressed these challenges through enhanced population management and inmate supervision strategies, improved architectural design, and improved security technologies.
+The BOP addressed these challenges through enhanced population management and inmate supervision strategies, improved architectural design, and improved security technologies.
 The BOP also began to rely upon private corrections to provide additional capacity, primarily for the low security criminal alien population.

-These population pressures have abated in the past two-and-a-half years.
+These population pressures have abated in the past four years.
 Due largely to changes in prosecutorial policies and United States Sentencing Commission changes, crowding has declined significantly to the current level of 14 percent.
-Concomitantly, our inmate to staff ratio has improved from 5:1 to 4:1.